 If you want to be closer to the action then the town of Tongaporutu is the closest place to stay.
 Make sure you coincide your visit with low tide.

 Rotorua is one of my favourite cities on the North Island.
-It’s densely populated Moari presence has made sure that the land is now protected from commercial interests and environmental issues are dealt with precision and care.
+Its densely populated by Mãoris, who have made sure that the land is now protected from commercial interests and environmental issues are dealt with precision and care.

 The protected Redwood Forest is a great example of this.
 Commercially it is worth a fortune but thankfully no amount of money can buy it.